Your Dependable Anion Exchange Water Filter Manufacturer

 NEWater: Anion Exchange Water Filter Manufacturing Leader

 We here at NEWater manufacture all forms of high-quality water softener technology.
-They are composed of a great variety of products, including Ion Exchange Filtration Systems, and alternative to the usual Cation exchange mechanisms, we also design and produce Anion Exchange Water Filters.
-These Filters rather than removing cations, replace anions, that are negatively charged ions with the help of anion specific resins.
+They are composed of a great variety of products, including ion exchange filtration systems, and alternative to the usual Cation exchange mechanisms, we also design and produce anion exchange water filters.
+These Filters rather than removing cations, replace anions, which are negatively charged ions with the help of anion-specific resins.
 Send over your emails and questions now!

 NEWater Brings for YouDiverse Anion Exchange Water Filter

 NEWater’s anion exchange water filters have a variety of application areas including, in drinking water treatment, treating various contaminants such as boron and uranium, and in food processing such as for fruit juice, cane sugar decolorization, and whey demineralization, among others.

 Our anion exchange water filter, along with our other water deionization systems, such as our deionized water system for laboratories and our ion exchange water softener standout amongst the competition, and allow us to stand out as an excellent environmental protection brand with 3A contract credit rating enterprise.

 NEWater anion exchange removes dissolved ions from a solution by attracting cations or anions using synthetic resins, then releasing (exchanging) counter-ions until the resin is exhausted.
 Ion exchange happens as the solution passes over a resin bed.
 Regenerating or replacing ions on the resin continues the process.